Wharton County, Texas

 Memorial to Sheriff Hamilton B. Dickson of Wharton County who served during the 1880s and was killed in an ambush in the line of duty.

 Wharton County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 41,570.
 Its county seat is Wharton.
-The county was named for brothers William Harris Wharton and John Austin Wharton.
+The county was named for brothers William H. Wharton and John Austin Wharton.

-Wharton County comprises the El Campo, TX Micropolitan Statistical Area, which is also included in the Houston-The Woodlands, TX Combined Statistical Area.
+Wharton County comprises the El Campo, TX Micropolitan statistical area, which is also included in the Houston-The Woodlands, TX Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1094 sqmi, of which 1086 sqmi is land and 8.2 sqmi (0.8%) is water.

 The county is about 130 mi southeast of Austin.